 - Soak cloths in liquid aloe and lay on the area of concern.

-Most sunburns will heal over time and natural remedies can be used to help the healing process go faster.
+Most sunburns will heal over time, and after-sun spray can be used to help the healing process go faster.
 In some cases, sunburns are so intense they may need medical attention.

 PRINT THE RECIPE DIY AFTER SUN SPRAY